ashwin9798/node-react-nginx-docker-boilerplate/README.md

 `terraform init`

-After you run `terraform init`, there will likely be errors.
+After you run `terraform init`, there will likely be errors due to issues with 3rd party code.
 To fix these, make the following replacement:

 `required_version  "~> 0.12.0"` --> `required_version = ">= 0.12.0, < 0.14.0"`